d-dilsiz/cluster-robust/README.md

 # cluster-robust
-Guide for cluster-robust heteroskedasticity-consistent standard errors
+This repository explains and illustrates a variety of cluster-robust heteroskedasticity-consistent standard error estimators.